 Although sugar skulls are more common, chocolate skulls and coffins have become de rigueur.
 Celebrate Dia de los Muertos with three solid chocolate skulls sparkling with black salt eyes, in 3 chocolate flavors: Barcelona, Red Fire & Blanca.
 Day of the Dead Chocolate Skulls from Vosges.

 Want to make your own?
 Mexican Chocolate Skulls sells skull molds.
-Their chocolate molds can be made with tempered chocolate, candy coating wafers, melted chocolate chips.
-Their mold designs were inspired by the famous Mexican woodcut artist, Jose Guadalupe Posada (1852 -1913).
-Here's a link to recipes using candy coating wafers, chocolate chips or tempered chocolate with these molds.
+Their chocolate molds can be made with tempered chocolate, candy coating wafers, or melted chocolate chips.
+Their mold designs were inspired by the Mexican woodcut artist, Jose Guadalupe Posada (1852 -1913).
+Here's a link to recipes using candy coating wafers, chocolate chips, or tempered chocolate with these molds.

 Mexican hot chocolate is one of my favorites.
 In Oaxaca during the Day of the Dead (and other times), the many chocolate shops serve hot chocolate that is a mix of cocoa beans, cinnamon sticks, almond and sugar ground together into a paste, then grated down and mixed with steaming milk.
 You can make a similar version easily at home.
 As always use the very best chocolate.

 2 tsp good-quality ground cocoa

 1/4 tsp ground cinnamon

 1/2 tsp ground almonds.
 You can add more if you want a thicker texture